From Beyond (film): Plot

 Bubba decides they should leave the house.
-Pretorius returns, now able to manifest in our reality through his own willpower, and reactivates the Resonator, forcing his antagonists to run into the attic to deactivate it.
-Katherine and Crawford are attacked by bee-like creatures and as Bubba pushes them out of the way, he is devoured to the bone.
+Pretorius returns, now able to manifest in our reality through his own willpower, and reactivates the Resonator, forcing the three to run into the attic to deactivate it.
+Katherine and Crawford are attacked by bee-like creatures that tear away at them and as Bubba pushes them out of the way, he is devoured to the bone.
 Crawford fights off Pretorius and frees Katherine, but then his enlarged pineal gland forces its way out of his forehead.
 Katherine short-circuits the machine by spraying it repeatedly with a fire extinguisher.

 She takes Crawford back to the hospital, where she is evaluated for insanity and schizophrenia, since her story was just like Crawford's.
 As Katherine is being prepared for shock treatment by a sadistic staff member, Crawford develops an overwhelming hunger for human brains and kills Katherine's superior Dr. Bloch.
 Katherine escapes and drives back to the house with a bomb.
-A crazed Crawford follows her.
+A crazed Crawford follows her, killing two orderlies along the way.

 Katherine places the bomb on the Resonator but Crawford attacks her.
 As he is about to eat her brain, she bites off his pineal gland, causing him to come to his senses.
 Dr. Pretorius' will reconnects the severed wires of the Resonator and fixes the short-circuit damage.
-A mutated Pretorius returns and assimilates Crawford.
+A mutated Pretorius returns and forcibly assimilates Crawford.
 Before Pretorius can do the same to Katherine, Crawford's consciousness fights for control within Pretorius; the opposing consciousnesses tearing their shared body apart.
 Katherine escapes through the attic window just as the bomb explodes, destroying the Resonator and killing both Pretorius and Crawford.

-Katherine breaks her leg in the fall and the neighbors gather around her as she suffers a mental breakdown, saying "It ate him!" between mad laughter and crying.
+Katherine breaks her leg in the fall and the neighbors gather around her as she suffers a mental and emotional breakdown, saying "It ate him!" between mad laughter and crying.